Introduction to Requirement Traceability Matrix

 - It is easy to determine the impact of test cases for regression.

-- This helps us to remove the scope of missing functional requirement.
+- This helps us to remove the scope of missing functional requirements.

 - It makes the project evaluation easy and simple.